Welcome to Placid for WordPress!

 - 3 - Pinterest template for posts: If Pinterest is important to you, add a template for your posts.

-If you have created the templates you need, you can close the separate window and go back to your WordPress admin interface.
+If you have created the templates you need, you can go back to your WordPress admin interface.
 Click on the Refresh button, so you can see and set up the templates you just created.

 Step 4 – Configuring Placid templates